Delay Compensation FAQ

 - Built-in device modulation synced to the Live transport (i.e., synced to a specific beat-time position) is not compensated

-Devices that depend on beat-time information such as song start, position in the song, or position within the bar, may be out of sync when latency-inducing plug-ins precede them in the chain (or in other chains or tracks in certain routing scenarios).
+Devices and plug-ins that depend on beat-time information such as song start, position in the song, or position within the bar, may be out of sync when latency-inducing plug-ins precede them in the chain (or in other chains or tracks in certain routing scenarios).
 These include certain devices with LFOs and devices that generate quantized patterns.

 One example would be the Auto Filter LFO (in Sync mode), which might be slightly off depending on the position the device has in the effect chain.
 Specifically, if the Auto Filter is located after a number of devices introducing a large latency, the modulation might be offset to an earlier position with respect to the grid.
 This only happens with devices which sync to a specific song position.
 Devices such as Ping Pong Delay, Filter Delay, and Simple Delay are always correctly compensated.